Aneurysm (song): "Smells Like Teen Spirit" single

 The first studio version was recorded on January 1, 1991, at Music Source in Seattle, Washington, where the band had recorded material for their Blew EP with Steve Fisk in 1989.
 Still under contract with Sub Pop, the private session was recorded for free by the band's audio engineer Craig Montgomery, who was friends with Music Source employee Brian Nelson.
 The seven-song session was the band's first with Grohl, who had joined Nirvana in September 1990.

 According to Montgomery, the band "would play the songs live and then Kurt would either put a vocal on it or he wouldn't.
 It was all first take."
 The session tapes were later purchased by DGC, whom the band officially signed with in April 1991, and the two finished songs, "Aneurysm" and "Even in His Youth," were remixed by Andy Wallace and released as b-sides on the "Smells Like Teen Spirit" single in September 1991.

 Both songs were re-released on the Australian and Japanese tour EP, Hormoaning, in January 1992.

-It later appeared on the Nirvana box set With the Lights Out in November 2004, and the 20th anniversary "Deluxe" and "Super Deluxe" editions of Nevermind, released in September 2011.
+"Aneurysm" later appeared on the Nirvana rarities box set With the Lights Out in November 2004, and on the 20th anniversary "Deluxe" and "Super Deluxe" editions of Nevermind, in September 2011.